QubesOS/qubes-doc/VPN.md

 -   You have to place (and probably save) Your VPN credentials inside the NetVM wich is directly connected to the outside world
 -   All your AppVMs wich are connected to the NetVM will be connected to the VPN (by default)

+### AppVM

+While the Network Manager is not started here (for a good reason) You can configure any kind of VPN client in your AppVM as well, however it is only suggested if you have to use a special VPN client.

 ### ProxyVM

 One of the best thing in Qubes that you can use a special type of VMs called ProxyVM (or FirewallVM).
 The special thing is that your AppVMs see this as a NetVM, and the NetVMs see it as an AppVM.
 Because of that You can place a ProxyVM between your AppVMs and Your NetVM.
 This is how the default firewall VM is working.